davidbalbert/roughcut/README.md

 ## Read-eval-print loop

 Roughcut has a nice little REPL.
 It uses Readline to provide line editing, navigation, command history, and history lookup.
-It saves history between invocations in `,/.roughcut_history`.
+It saves history between invocations in `~/.roughcut_history`.
 Roughcut preserves whatever history existed before its REPL started and restores it after it ends.
 This means that Roughcut plays nice from within IRB or Pry:

 ```
 $ pry
 [1] pry(main)> load 'roughcut.rb'
+=> true
+[2] pry(main)> Roughcut.new.repl
 roughcut> (+ 1 2)
 => 3
 roughcut> ; use the up arrow to get to the last line we eval'd
 roughcut> (+ 1 2)
 => 3
 roughcut> (exit)
+=> nil
+[3] pry(main)> # use the up arrow to get to the last line we ran in our Ruby REPL
+[3] pry(main)> load 'roughcut.rb'
 => true
-[2] pry(main)> # use the up arrow to get to the last line we ran in our Ruby REPL
-[2] pry(main)> load 'roughcut.rb'
+[4] pry(main)> Roughcut.new.repl
 roughcut.rb:5: warning: already initialized constant HISTORY_FILE
 roughcut> ; use the up arrow twice to get (+ 1 2) again.
 roughcut> (+ 1 2)
 => 3
 ```

-The Roughcut REPL has two special variables, `_` and `env`.
+The Roughcut REPL has two special global variables, `_` and `env`.

 For convenience, the value of the last line to be evaluated is stored in `_`: